 How to use the 3-4-5 step 2

-Step 4: String connection
+Step four: String connection

 Attach a string from the first peg to the second peg, ensuring it is pulled tight for accurate length.